Logiqx/gps-details/docs/devices/garmin/power/README.md

 > **Normal** - Balances average positioning accuracy and average battery life.
 This setting provides the **best positioning accuracy while still prioritizing battery life**.

-The "Normal" setting is near-identical to "Auto Select" (i.e. SatIQ) on previous devices, and not "All Systems".
+The "Normal" setting is near-identical to "Auto Select" (aka SatIQ) on previous models, and not "All Systems".

 The description of "Normal" is also very similar to the description of "Auto Select" in the fenix 7 and fenix 8 manuals:

 > **Auto Select** - Enables the watch to use SatIQ™ technology to dynamically select the best multi-band GNSS system based on your environment.
 The Auto Select setting offers the **best positioning accuracy while still prioritizing battery life**.

-One noticeable difference is that GLONASS can be dropped when using the "Normal" (aka "Balanced") mode.
+One noticeable difference is that GLONASS is sometimes dropped when using "Normal" (aka "Balanced").